Attorney Anabel F. Rosa

 Ms. Rosa has more than 20 years of legal experience, three years as a paralegal and the rest as an attorney.
 In addition to personal injury, she has practiced in the areas of civil rights, employment discrimination and sexual harassment in such locations as Puerto Rico, Upstate New York and New York City.

 Ms. Rosa is a member of the Subcommittee on Special populations of the Partnership for a Healthy Durham, which is dedicated to advocating for proper healthcare for immigrants and refugees and their families.
 She is also the Chair to the City of Durham’s Mayor’s Hispanic-Latino Committee.

-She has been honored with a service award from the North Carolina Advocates for Justice Hispanic/Latino Affairs Division and is the Vice-Chair elect of their Latino Affairs Division.
+In 2017 and 2018, she was honored with the Order of Service award from the North Carolina Advocates for Justice Hispanic/Latino Affairs Division, and is the vice-chair elect of their Latino Affairs Division.